donsheehy/greedypermutation/planning.md

 ## Factor out all the metric space stuff

-## Provide a mechanism for importing metic for the CLI
+## Provide a mechanism for importing metric for the CLI

+## knnsample returns the tree

+This should help with testing.
+It should make it possible to quickly check that each point was really justified according to the greedy algorithm definition.